 Clinically Managed High-Intensity Residential Services are provided in a residential facility that is licensed by the Pennsylvania Department of Drug and Alcohol Programs (DDAP) as a Clinically Managed High-Intensity Residential Services provider designed to serve individuals with substance use disorders (SUD) with moderate levels of impairment of social, occupational, or school functioning by providing 24-hour professionally directed evaluation, care, and treatment.
 Such residential programs are necessary when the provision of a safe and stable living environment is required for adequate recovery.
-The primary goal of services is rehabilitation from substance use while considering emotional, behavioral, and cognitive conditions, as well as living environment.
-3.5 Enhanced providers are also licensed by the Office of Mental Health and Substance Abuse Services (OMHSAS) and thus are required to follow other applicable requirements.
+The primary goal of services is rehabilitation from substance use while considering emotional, behavioral, and cognitive conditions, as well as the individual's living environment.